 - organizing discussion fora, including workshops, conferences, and online fora, to bring together leading scholars as well as multiple policy stakeholders for debate on key problems of global media policy

 The platform, the database structure and related resources (including visual maps) are available for scholars, research groups and other interested actors, to plan, conduct, integrate and enrich research and advocacy activities.
 You can use the platform to access existing data, but you can also contribute content on the basis of your own areas of interest and expertise, and thus contribute to the development of a global community of knowledge in this field.
 If you wish to become a contributor, please contact us.

-The project is run by a Steering Committee that includes Prof. Marc Raboy (McGill University), Prof. Claudia Padovani (University of Padova), and Dr. Arne Hintz (Cardiff University/Central European University).
+The project is run by a Steering Committee that includes Prof. Marc Raboy (McGill University), Prof. Claudia Padovani (University of Padova), Prof. Gerard Goggin (University of Sydney) and Dr. Arne Hintz (Cardiff University/Central European University).
 The Steering Committee collaborates with scholars and institutions worldwide.

 The project is also based on the regular contributions from Ronald Ashri (Istos, technical development), Elena Pavan (University of Trento), and several research assistants, including Jocelyn Harrington, Ilana Hanukov and Gretchen King (all McGill University).

 To learn more about the details of the project, where the content comes from and how you can be involved, please check our FAQ page.

 - Mapping Global Media Policy Project Description, July 2010

 - Mapping Global Media Policy Project Presentation (slides)

 - How to use the Platform, build 'Islands' and create a Mapping GMP Initiative